chebon/dadai/readme.md

-this is a blog for my buddies who love to write
+This is a blog for my buddies who love to write